 Do you have a system for quantifying your prospect’s pain?

-Do you have a system for presenting your products/services as solutions?
+Do you have a system for presenting your products/services

 Do you have a system for dealing with price objection?